helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

 ### Tier 1
 - 0.5 SOL
-- 500,000,000 DC
+- 600,000,000 DC
 - $2,000 worth of MOBILE*

 *As the onboard fee for Wi-Fi Access Points are not set in a fixed amount of MOBILE, the amount of MOBILE a MOBILE Maker may need in their wallet may fluctuate.
-Therefore, on the first day of every quarter at 0:00:00 UTC, a snapshot of the MOBILE price from the MOBILE Price Oracle will be saved and that price will be used to determine the MOBILE requirement for the remaining quarter.
+Therefore, on the first epoch of every quarter at 0:00:00 UTC, a snapshot of the MOBILE price from the MOBILE Price Oracle will be saved and that price will be used to determine the MOBILE requirement for the remaining quarter.

-For example, if on the first day of the quarter at 0:00:00 UTC, the MOBILE Price Oracle lists MOBILE price at $0.004 per MOBILE, a Tier 1 & 2 MOBILE Maker will be required to hold at least 500,000 MOBILE tokens.
+For example, if on the first epoch of the quarter at 0:00:00 UTC, the MOBILE Price Oracle lists MOBILE price at $0.004 per MOBILE, a Tier 1 & 2 MOBILE Maker will be required to hold at least 500,000 MOBILE tokens.

 ## MOBILE Maker Slashing
 A smart contract will be created to automatically slash the MOBILE Makers 50M stake if that MOBILE Maker does not maintain the minimum balances identified above.
-If the MOBILE Makers balance goes below the minimum threshold defined in this HIP, they will have 1 calendar day to replenish their wallet before slashing occurs.
-If the wallet stays below the minimum threshold on the 2nd calendar day, the smart contract will automatically burn 0.10% (50,000 MOBILE) of the 50M MOBILE stake.
-For each day that the wallet stays below the minimum balance, the percentage burned will increase by 0.01.
-For example, if a MOBILE Makers wallet is below the minimum balance, on the second day, 0.10% of the stake balance will be burned, on the third day, 0.11% of the remaining stake will be burned, on the third day, 0.12% of the remaining stake will be burned, and so on.
+If the MOBILE Makers balance goes below the minimum threshold defined in this HIP, they will have 1 epoch to replenish their wallet before slashing occurs.
+If the wallet stays below the minimum threshold on the 2nd epoch, the smart contract will automatically burn 0.10% (50,000 MOBILE) of the 50M MOBILE stake.
+For each epoch that the wallet stays below the minimum balance, the percentage burned will increase by 0.01.
+For example, if a MOBILE Makers wallet is below the minimum balance, on the second epoch, 0.10% of the stake balance will be burned, on the third epoch, 0.11% of the remaining stake will be burned, on the fourth epoch, 0.12% of the remaining stake will be burned, and so on.

 ## Retirement of a MOBILE Maker
 In some instances, MOBILE Makers may wish to stop producing MOBILE devices, and request their stake be returned.
 In order for the stake to be returned to the MOBILE Maker, the following must occur: